datasparq-intelligent-products/houston-quickstart-python/google-cloud/README.md

 Google Cloud Functions can be triggered with Google Cloud Pub/Sub, as well as with HTTP requests.
 This example uses Pub/Sub as this allows us to easily trigger functions in parallel, and guarantees our functions will execute by re-sending unacknowledged messages.

+If you are following this quickstart in an environment where there already exist one or more Houston instances, for example a training project, then read [Appendix 1: Using Custom Names for Houston Infrastructure](#Appendix-1:-Using-Custom-Names-for-Houston-Infrastructure) first and take the additional actions mentioned.

 **Before continuing, clone this repo to your local machine**